jshen9/unit_conversion/README.md

-This project was an execice for unit conversion using bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was an execice for unit conversion using bootstrapped 4.

 This project is integrated with CircleCI for CI/CD deployment.
 Checkin/commit will triggers the CI/CD process for build, deploy and Unit Test.